MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

 1. Select the **Sora-2** model and deploy it.

-    *If the Sora-2 model is available in your subscription, you may need to request access to the latest avaiiable model.*
+    *If the Sora-2 model is available in your subscription, you may need to request access to the latest available model.*

 1. When the model has been deployed, it opens in the video playground.
 1. Enter a prompt describing a desired video; for example `A chef in a busy kitchen.` Then review the generated video.